 Storyteller

-Imagine 27 square kilometers of water at an average depth of 5 feet.
-From a fishing perspective, it’s like being on a tropical flat but you are in Tuscany.
+Imagine 27 square kilometers of water at an average depth of five feet.
+From a fishing perspective, it’s like being on a tropical flat—but you’re in Tuscany.

 This is the lagoon of Orbetello.
-Here, fishermen have relied on the lagoon’s abundance to earn their living for millennia, catching sea bass and bream, femminelle crabs and silver eels, but above all, the famous gray mullet, whose egg sacs are cured to create bottarga, one of the rarest and most expensive seafood delicacies on the planet.
+Here, fishers have relied on the lagoon’s abundance to earn their living for millennia, catching sea bass and bream, femminelle crabs and silver eels, and above all, the famous gray mullet, whose egg sacs are cured to create bottarga, one of the rarest and most expensive seafood delicacies on the planet.

 Bottarga di Orbetello tells a unique story of the lagoon’s fragile yet beautiful ecosystem, the rare fish and bird species that thrive there, and the ancient connection between fishermen and the lagoon.
-To taste bottarga from Orbetello, is to get a sense for the story behind the exquisite flavor, to understand the need to protect the age-old practices that result in the production of this delicacy.
-It is to sustain the work of the Fishermen’s Cooperative, who guard the lagoon’s waters and ensure that the human and non-human communities of Orbetello remain resilient, as they have always been, across generations.
+To taste bottarga from Orbetello is to get a sense for the story behind the exquisite flavor and to understand the need to protect the age-old practices that result in the production of this delicacy.
+It is to sustain the work of the Fishermen’s Cooperative, that guards the lagoon’s waters and ensures that the human and non-human communities of Orbetello remain resilient, as they have always been, across generations.

 Everything seems quiet from the outside, but as soon as I peel my eyes away from the lagoon’s calm serenity and start poking around, I find the fishermen.
 They are in a side shed, busy at work.
 The morning light comes streaming into the open room, buzzing with activity.
 Fishermen roll crates of fish to and from a loading van, while others sort the day’s catch by size, weighing them by hand.
 Still others are busy with markers and tape, carefully labeling each crate.